trackhub/website/README.md

 172.20.0.3 gps.test
 ```

-If you use your own facebook application, then you have to fill credentials in `.env` file.
+If you use your own facebook application, then you need to fill your credentials in `.env` file.

 # GPS info